aws-samples/container-persistence-blogpost/2-SingleContainerMultipleHosts/readme.md

 You can see the flow in these diagrams (**focus on Availability Zone 1**):

-Initial Configuration where each conatiner in ech AZ is running and storing data on an external EBS volume:
+Initial Configuration where each container in ech AZ is running and storing data on an external EBS volume:

 ![Alt text](/images/Cassandra6Deployed.png "Cassandra6Deployed")